Changissnz/selfinterest/README.md

 by the Biblical plots.
-The book of Christianity has much more developed details than the base, the foundation, of any human understanding, and thus delivers to believers strong messages on their mortality, and also messages that they can, in fact, play roles coordinate en masse to become monstrosities such as the Leviathan, thus "doing the Devil's work", from a moral standpoint that delivers meaning developed on top of the notion of good or bad, so prone to the relativity of inversion and in the literary
+The book of Christianity has much more developed details than the base, the foundation, of any human understanding, and thus delivers to believers strong messages on their mortality, and also messages that they can, in fact, play coordinated roles en masse to become monstrosities such as the Leviathan, thus "doing the Devil's work", from a moral standpoint that delivers meaning developed on top of the notion of good or bad, so prone to the relativity of inversion and in the literary